Nikita Khrushchev

-Nikita Khrushchev was born in a village in western Russia on 15 April 1894.
-He was employed as a metal worker during his youth and was a political commissar in the Russian Civil War.
-Under the sponsorship of Lazar Kaganovich, Khrushchev rose through the ranks of the Soviet hierarchy.
-During Stalin's rule, he actively supported the Great Purge and approved thousands of arrests.
-In 1938, Stalin sent him to govern the Ukrainian SSR, and he continued the purges there.
-During the Great Patriotic War, Khrushchev was again a commissar, serving as an intermediary between Stalin and his generals.
-He was also present at the defense of Stalingrad, a fact in which he took great pride.
-After the war, Khrushchev returned to Ukraine before being recalled to Moscow as one of Stalin's close advisers.
+Born in a village near Kursk, Khrushchev was employed as a metal worker during his youth and was a political commissar in the Russian Civil War.
+Under the sponsorship of Lazar Kaganovich, he rose through the ranks of the Soviet hierarchy.
+During Stalin's rule, he actively supported the Great Purge and approved thousands of arrests, and in 1938 was sent to govern the Ukrainian SSR, where he continued the purges.
+During World War II, Khrushchev was again a commissar, serving as an intermediary between Stalin and his generals.
+He was also present at the Battle of Stalingrad, a fact in which he took great pride.
+After the war, Khrushchev returned to Ukraine before eventually being recalled to Moscow as one of Stalin's close advisers.

-On 5 March 1953, the death of Stalin triggered a power struggle in which Khrushchev ultimately emerged victorious upon consolidating his authority as First Secretary of the party's Central Committee.
+On 5 March 1953, the death of Stalin triggered a power struggle in which Khrushchev ultimately emerged victorious upon consolidating his authority as First Secretary of the party's Central Committee and eliminating his rival Lavrentiy Beria.
 On 25 February 1956, at the 20th Party Congress, he delivered the "Secret Speech", which denounced Stalin's purges and ushered in a less repressive era in the Soviet Union.
 His domestic policies, aimed at bettering the lives of ordinary citizens, were often ineffective, especially in agriculture.
 Hoping eventually to rely on missiles for national defense, Khrushchev ordered major cuts in conventional forces.
 Despite such cuts, Khrushchev's time in office saw the tensest years of the Cold War, culminating in the 1962 Cuban Missile Crisis.

-As leader of the Soviet Union, Nikita Khrushchev enjoyed considerable popularity during the late 1950s due to the successful launching of Sputnik in 1957 as well as favorable outcomes in the 1956 Suez Crisis, 1957 Syrian Crisis, and 1960 U-2 incident.
-However, by the early 1960s, Khrushchev's hold on power had been significantly weakened by his domestic policy failures and mishandling of the Cuban Missile Crisis.
+As leader of the Soviet Union, Khrushchev enjoyed considerable popularity during the late 1950s due to the successful launching of Sputnik in 1957 as well as favorable outcomes in the 1956 Suez Crisis, 1957 Syrian Crisis, and the 1960 U-2 incident.
+However, by the early 1960s, Khrushchev's hold on power had been significantly weakened by his domestic policy failures and handling of the Cuban Missile Crisis.
 As a result, his rivals consolidated enough support among the nomenklatura to oust him from the Soviet leadership on 14 October 1964.
 Following his forced retirement, Khrushchev spent much of his time composing a series of lengthy memoirs which were smuggled to the West and published in part in 1970.
 He died the next year in his dacha.